vtex-apps/store-components/README.md

 ## Publishing to npm

 To publish a package is simple.
-First of, you should configure your npm with your own account info and set the scope to vtex, because we are working with scoped packages.
+First off, you should configure your npm with your own account info and set the scope to vtex, because we are working with scoped packages.
 More info: https://docs.npmjs.com/misc/scope

 ```sh
 $ npm login --scope=@vtex